legomb/nix-shell-demo/README.md

   curl -L https://nixos.org/nix/install | sh
   ```

+1. Clone the repo and run `nix-shell` to enter the custom non-flake development shell as defined in `shell.nix`, or `nix develop` to enter the flake development shell as defined in `flake.nix`.

-2. run `nix-shell` to enter the custom nix develop shell.
+2. Run `nix shell github:legomb/nix-shell-demo` to enter the custom flake development shell without cloning the repo.